decred/dcrdata/README.md

 ├── blockdata           Package blockdata is the primary data collection and
 |                         storage hub, and chain monitor.
 ├── cmd
-│   ├── rebuilddb       rebuilddb utility, for SQLite backend.
-Not required.
 │   ├── rebuilddb2      rebuilddb2 utility, for PostgreSQL backend.
 Not required.
 │   └── scanblocks      scanblocks utility.
 Not required.
 ├── db